Office Solar Case Study

 “We feared planning would be impossible on a Grade II* listed building.
 The concealed rear-roof design got Listed Building Consent in 11 weeks.
 The system has been completely invisible from any public viewpoint.”

-The fastest way to understand your specific economics is a free desk feasibility study.
-Send us half-hourly meter data and a roof plan, and we’ll model your building specifically within 7 working days.
+The fastest way to understand what’s possible on your listed or heritage-sensitive building is a free desk feasibility.
+Send us any existing planning history, your half-hourly meter data, and a roof plan.
+We’ll confirm the consent route and return a costed proposal within 7 working days.